Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 !!! example "Experimental"

     You just stumbled into an **Experimental** mechanic!

 # Resolve

-> *“If death doesn't take you, something else will.”
+> "If death doesn't take you, something else will.”

 **Resolve** is a measure of how a creature reacts when pushed beyond its limits - mentally, physically, or emotionally.
 When a creature endures overwhelming trauma, it must roll on the **Resolve Result Table**, representing a sudden mental fracture, instinctual response, or psychosomatic effect.